jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/ecm-brakes.rst

    current feedback <calibration-classic-current-brakes>` (with ``-b`` command line option).

-At that point, we don't have a utility program the automatically adjust the parameters specific to the brakes, namely the 4 following values in the XML file:
+At that point, we don't have a utility program to automatically adjust the parameters specific to the brakes, namely the 4 following values in the XML file: